Emzzy241/Cretaceous-Api-1.0/README.md

 ### Documentation on Further Exploration
-* _Further xploration is a section where new things will be added to our API to increase its capabilities_
+* _Further exploration is a section where new things will be added to our API to increase its capabilities_
 * _As the WebAPI project grows, we would update developers on some of the new changes.
 Please stay tuned as features like authentication, pagination, versioning, CORS will soon be added_

 ## Setup/Installation
 1. **Clone the Repository**: Open your Git Bash terminal and run the following command to clone the project:
     ```sh